-Oil is your car’s fuel and the car won’t go far or quiet without it.
+Oil is your car’s fuel and the car won’t go far without it.
 Have your mechanic teach you how to properly check your oil, and have the oil change every 3,000, 3,500 miles.
 Although oil producers say their oil can last 10,000 miles, it is generally best to use the same oil for no more than 5,000 miles to optimize engine reliability and long-term performance.
 Test the oil periodically, approximately once a week, and change the oil or change it once you reach the limit of 4,000, 4,500 mile (6,400, 7,200 km).

 Keep brakes, belts and battery in good condition

 Modern car braking systems are designed to be checked regularly to ensure optimum braking capacity.
 When you find any brake problems, take your car immediately to have the brakes tested.
 You could have a very serious crash if the brakes fail.

 Heed warning signs

 Give your trusted mechanic a ring if the dashboard lights in your car illuminate.
 Delaying a repair could cause irreparable car damage and lead to a potentially more expensive fix.
 Just make sure you know the correct price to pay for any future repairs or maintenance by reviewing the repair price before going to the shop with your vehicle.